Skip to content

 Curlew River Photo: Bertrand Stofleth

-A glance at last week's papers reveals that Amal Maher's Ode to Oum Koulthoum and Sam Mendes' Bridge Project were awaited with some excitement.
+A glance at last week's papers tells us that Amal Maher's Ode to Oum Koulthoum and Sam Mendes' Bridge Project were eagerly awaited.
 Afterwards, everyone turned out to be pleasantly surprised by the unusual musical opening by Egyptian beauty Maher, and reviews of Mendes' As You Like it have been lukewarm to critical.
-Im the Volkskrant reviewer Karin Veraart calls the performance mostly 'neat', while Wed-reviewer Hanny Alkema (read only for subscribers) struggled against sleep for an evening, and was only kept on task by Shakespeare's language.
+Im the Volkskrant reviewer Karin Veraart calls the performance mostly "neat", while Wed-reviewer Hanny Alkema (read only for subscribers) struggled against sleep for an evening, and was only kept on task by Shakespeare's language.
 About The Tempest, the final part of Mendez's diptych, reviews will not appear until next week.
 In newspapers then, here a review can already be read.

 Keeping Still by Anna Teresa de Keersemaeker also generated critical responses.
 Besides the critical note from our contributor Maarten Baanders For example, NRC reviewer Francine van der Wiel was very strict: